 Natural Weapons are parts of a creature's body that can be used to make strikes with in combat.
-They are usually some form of melee weapon (such as claws) or thrown weapons (like detachable quills or harmful spit) and use the rules for weapons of that type.
+They are usually some form of melee weapon (such as claws) or thrown weapons (like detachable quills or harmful spit) and use the rules for weapons of that type with the following exceptions: you can use natural weapons to strike, block, and use abilities without requiring a weapon skill.
 Natural weapons cannot usually be stowed or put down, making them immune to the effects of the "Fumble" call.
 However, they can sometimes be retractable, and can be stored on your person or in an OC area while not in use.